 You might have already seen this monster in promo footage for Monster Hunter World, as the Great Jagras was used in demo footage for all fourteen weapon types that Capcom put out earlier this year.
-While we don't know a whole lot about the Great Jagras right now, we do know that it can eat monsters of a similar size, almost doubling in size after its meal.
+We know that the Great Jagras can eat monsters of a similar size, almost doubling in size after its meal.
 It can also spit back out the creature it has previously eaten, which can be used to feed its young.

 For a detailed look at the habitat, feeding habits, and more of the Great Jagras, including a guide on how to kill the monster, head over to our Great Jagras guide.